JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7958 days**.

-And here is a just a random fact -  **Shark cartilage has been used to make artificial skin for human burn victims**.
+And here is a just a random fact -  **The same amount of calories are burned by doing 6 sessions that are 5 minutes each of an activity and doing 1 session of that activity for 30 minutes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)